ethereum/pm/All Core Devs Meetings/Meeting 58.md

 ** **
-**DECISION 58.3** Going forward Reseach can provide an update in the comments in the agenda.
+**DECISION 58.2** Going forward Researchers will not provide generic verbal updates in the meeting but should provide an update in the comments in the agenda.
 If there are any questions or anything specific to discuss a space will be left to do so.
 ** **

 ** **